thetalikins/emotional-mapping-vr/README.md

 This project utilises the p5 animation library, the Skeleton styling framework, and Reactjs.

-Build by Theta Likins, April 2018.
+Build by Delta Likins, April 2018.

 ---